-Prof. Lewis graduated from the California Institute of Technology with a B.S. and M.S. in Chemistry in 1977.
-He then moved to Massachusetts Institute of Technology to complete a Ph.D. in Inorganic Chemistry with Prof. Mark Wrighton.
-After two years as an Associate Professor at Stanford University, Prof. Lewis returned to Caltech where he is currently the George L. Argyros Professor of Chemistry.
+Prof. Lewis graduated from the California Institute of Technology with a B.S. and M.S. in Chemistry in 1977 working with Prof. Harry B. Gray.
+In 1981, he obtained a Ph.D. in Inorganic Chemistry from the Massachusetts Institute of Technology after working under the supervision of Prof. Mark S. Wrighton in 1981.
+Prof. Lewis then began as an Assistant Professor at Stanford University and was promoted to the rank of Associate Professor in 1986.
+In 1988, Prof. Lewis returned to Caltech where he is currently the George L. Argyros Professor of Chemistry.

 Lewis is Editor-in-Chief of the leading journal in sustainable energy R&D, Energy and Environmental Science, published by the Royal Society of Chemistry, and is a distinguished advisor to industry, government, academia, and national and international media the role of R&D in clean energy innovation.
 Prof. Lewis is also the sponsor and host for the Chen-Huang Sustainable Energy Seminar series, which brings distinguished speakers on clean energy to the Caltech campus to enrich the discourse and enhance the profile of clean energy R&D worldwide.